Grizzlly/moodle_oauth2_server/README.md

 ## Installation

-1. Under the `local` folder create a new folder called `oauth2_server` and copy all files present in this repo there.
-Make seure to also include the submodule.
+1. Under the `local` folder, create a new folder called `oauth2_server` and copy all files present in this repo there.
+Make sure to also include the submodule.
-2. To add a client, you have to do it by editing the `mdl_local_oauth2_server_client` table and inserting a new row.
+2. To add a client, you have to do it by editing the `mdl_local_oauth2_server_clients` table, inserting a new row.
 3. Profit!
 Point your OAuth2 client to the respective `login`, `token`, and `userinfo` endpoints provided by this plugin.

 ## Caveats